Sorry, Conte, Kante is going nowhere: Chelsea's one truly world-class player is back to his best | Goal.com

 It's also worth noting that Kante has now made more interceptions (27) than any other Premier League player this season.

-It is easy to take Kante for granted in a team which boasts £220 million ($275m) worth of new signings, especially as he takes an increasingly reserved, understated role.
+It is easy to take Kante for granted in a team that boasts £220 million ($275m) worth of new signings, especially as he takes an increasingly reserved, understated role.

 Kante sits deep in midfield, in between two number eights who are allowed to get forward and support a star-studded front three.